 Stevia is extremely helpful for maintaining human health.
 Stevia is the official name for the more than 240 species of shrubs and small flowering plans in the Asteraceae family.

 Stevia's formal scientific name is Stevia rebaudiana.
 It grows in the tropical portions of North and South America, but it isn’t well-known as a plant.
-Instead, stevia is noted as being a natural sweetener that is more than 40 times sweeter than sugar, but does not have the negative side effects in the body that normal sugar does!
+Instead, stevia is noted as being a natural sweetener that is 200 times sweeter than sugar, but does not have the negative side effects in the body that normal sugar does!

 This plant has been used for many years because of its extremely sweet leaves, but it was hardly known around the world until the past decade or so.
 Now, the usage of stevia is spreading because it offers something that millions of diabetics need - a sugar replacement that won’t affect blood sugar levels.

 As more and more research emerges about this wonderful new option for people on carbohydrate-controlled diets, the number of countries who are approving stevia as a sweetener and a food additive are on the rise.
 We prefer the taste of stevia and essiac tea together rather than essiac all by itself, and we think you will too!

 Stevia is so potent that a little bit goes a long way!
 Both of the products below should last at least six months, even if you take the aggressive dose of essiac three times per day.
 What a bargain!

 1Ajami M, Seyfi M, Abdollah pouri Hosseini F, Naseri P, Velayati A, Mahmoudnia F, Zahedi M, Hajifaraji M. Effects of stevia on glycemic and lipid profile of type 2 diabetic patients: A randomized controlled trial.
 Avicenna J Phytomed, 2020; 10(2): 118-127.